-PLEASE NOTE: My original blog was closed down without warning by wordpress.
+NOTE: My original blog was closed down without warning by wordpress.
 I am currently working to restore the graphics to this new site, so you may come across missing photos and art work.
-I can only apologise and assure you that I’m working on it.
-Thank you for your patience.
+Please let me know if you do!
+I’m still working on fixing it.

 Hi.
 You’ve reached the blog of Lily Maynard.
 Welcome.

 In late 2015, my teenage daughter Jessie declared she was transgender and the experience tugged us into a rabbit hole of Orwellian double-speak and general insanity.
 I read so much during that time and it was such a vast learning curve that I felt compelled to bring all the threads together in an article.
 I was especially struck by the exponential surge in the number of teenage girls who were ‘identifying’ as boys, usually young lesbians and usually after lengthy sessions on social media.
 After Jessie desisted, I wanted to share what I’d read as well as what I’d learned and eventually I finished writing an article which contained over 100 links.
 Jessie added a short postscript of her own and I was delighted when 4thwavenow published it in December 2016 under the title ‘A Mum’s Voyage Through Transtopia – a tale of love and desistance’.

 I’ve since re-published the article here on my own blog.

 Before you ask me any questions; before you critcise or praise my stance on transitioning kids, or the appropriation of womanhood by men, please read that.
 It’s where it all began.